 Reaching Kappele needs a bit of effort, however.
 Visitors climb a 250-step stair before they arrive at the church grounds.

-The effort is worth it will lead us to fantastic views that await too in the location where Kappele is.
+The effort is worth it and will lead us to fantastic views that await too in the location where Kappele is.

 As of this writing, Kapelle has 865 reviews, and it is rated 4.8 out of 5.
 You can check the exact location of the church using this link to Google Maps.